 - Priority E: Provide flood protection to homes, businesses, schools, and highways

-Now, as we work together to get through the public health crisis, the importance of having reliable public infrastructure is even more critical.
-Valley Water remains focused on delivering safe, clean drinking water and providing flood protection and environmental stewardship in the event our county faces any type of public emergency in the future.
+Valley Water remains focused on delivering safe, clean drinking water and providing flood protection and environmental stewardship, no matter what type of public emergency we face.

 Learn more, get program updates, and see the results from the community input.